Viicos/Viicos.github.io/content/posts/an-alternative-to-the-django-mypy-plugin.md

 Instead of the unhelpful `filter(*args, **kwargs)` signature, you actually get the available lookups for this model (which can be of great help for beginners) [^3].

-There's many place where this could be useful: `__init__` signature of models, various methods of querysets, etc.
+There's many places where this could be useful: the `__init__` signature of models, various methods of querysets, etc.

 # Is this the perfect solution?